LambdaGeo/rwh-ptbr/cap06.md

 ### Numeric Types

 Haskell has a powerful set of numeric types.
 You can use everything from fast 32-bit or 64-bit integers to arbitrary-precision rational numbers.
 You probably know that operators such as `+` can work with just about all of these.
 This feature is implemented using typeclasses.
 As a side benefit, it allows you to define your own numeric types and make them first-class citizens in Haskell.
-[5 comments](comments: show / hide)

 Let's begin our discussion of the typeclasses surrounding numeric types with an examination of the types themselves.
 [Table 6.1, “Selected Numeric Types”](using-typeclasses.html#numerictypes.summary "Table 6.1.
 Selected Numeric Types") describes the most commonly-used numeric types in Haskell.
-Note that there are also many more numeric types available for specific purposes such as interfacing to C. [9 comments](comments: show / hide)
+Note that there are also many more numeric types available for specific purposes such as interfacing to C.

 **Table 6.1.
 Selected Numeric Types**